tonik/docs/configuration.md

 > Your .env file should not be committed to your application's source control.

-### Setting up BroswerSync
+### Setting up BrowserSync

-[BroswerSync](//browsersync.io/) can monitor your files for changes and automatically refresh browser for you.
+[BrowserSync](//browsersync.io/) can monitor your files for changes and automatically refresh browser for you.
 Configure its settings in `.env` file and start Webpack's development server using the `npm run watch` command.
 Now, after every file modification, your changes will be instantly reflected in the browser.

 ```
 BROWSERSYNC_HOST="localhost"